Skip to main content

 Egypt

-The «Westcar Papyrus», dating to the Hyksos period, recounts the birth of triplets involving the god Khnum and a team of midwife goddesses (2006LichtheimM:1.220).
-This is mentioned in a tale told to Pharaoh Khufu.
-In the narrative, the goddesses Isis, Nephthys, Meskhenet, and Heket act as midwives assisting in the labor.
-They accelerate the birth, apparently by applying pressure to the abdomen, speak to the unborn child, bestow a name, sever the umbilical cord, wash the newborn, and proclaim his future (1978КоростовцевМА:33-35).
+As documented in the «Westcar Papyrus», dating to the Hyksos period, the text recounts the birth of triplets involving the god Khnum and a team of midwife goddesses (2006LichtheimM:1.220).
+Specifically, in a tale told to Pharaoh Khufu, the goddesses Isis, Nephthys, Meskhenet, and Heket act as midwives assisting in the labor.
+They accelerate the birth, apparently by applying pressure to the abdomen, speak to the unborn child, bestow a name, sever the umbilical cord, wash the newborn, and proclaim his future (1978КоростовцевМА:33–35).
+Furthermore, as is evident from the «Ramesseum IV» papyrus (Middle Kingdom), a midwife is recommended to recite an incantation over the woman in labor (sae.saw-leipzig.de).
+Notably, «shaggy dwarf-monsters known as Bes-gods, and their wives—the goddesses Besit», were part of the retinue of the goddess Meskhenet, the patroness of childbirth and assistant to midwives (2004РакИВ:125).

 16 And they journeyed from Beth-el ; and there was yet some distance to come to Ephrath, when Rachel travailed, and she had hard labour.
 17 And it came to pass, when she was in hard labour, that the midwife said unto her, Fear not; for this child also is a son for thee.
 18 And it came to pass, as her soul was departing, (for she died,) that she called his name Ben-oni : but his father called him Benjamin.

-Obstetric-Protocol Parallelism.
+Obstetric-Protocol Parallelism

 The active involvement of midwives in complicated deliveries during multifetal pregnancies, including the verbal assistance of a specialist during childbirth.